OpenNebula/addon-storpool/README.md

     arguments = "$ID -p 2 -f fencing-script.sh",
     remote    = "no" ]
 ```
-To enable save/restore of the checkpoint file to a storpool volume (SYSTEM_DS)
+ When the SYSTEM datastore is on storpool (TM_MAD=storpool), to enable save/restore of the checkpoint file to a storpool volume.
 * Edit/create the addon-storpool global configuration file /var/lib/one/remotes/addon-storpoolrc and define the following variable
 ```
 SP_CHECKPOINT=yes
 ```
-* To use the save/restore functionality only for stop/resume
+* To use the save/restore functionality for stop/resume only
 ```
 SP_CHECKPOINT=nomigrate
 ```